ArweaveTeam/docs.arweave.org-info/mining/overview/node-types.md

 This pages describes the different roles your node can play.
 Each role can be launched from the same `arweave` application found on the main [github repository](https://github.com/ArweaveTeam/arweave).

-See [Setup - Hardware](../setup/hardware.md) for guidance on the hardware requirements for each node type, and [Getting Started](../getting-started.md) for next steps in getting your miner setup.
+See the [Hardware Guide]](../setup/hardware.md) for guidance on the hardware requirements for each node type, and [Getting Started](../setup/getting-started.md) for next steps in getting your miner setup.

 # 1. Solo Miner